AlissaDicaire/ecommerce-website/accessibility-testing-report.md

 ### Critical, Needs Fixing, Unable to Complete

-- { Many of the people had a hard time with the back buttons}
+- { Many of the people had a hard time with the search field}
 - { Most had no problem, getting to where they were asked to go}

 ### Serious, Causes Frustration, May Hinder Completion

-- {Again, the back buttons were mixed up}
-- etc.
+- {Again, the search field was saying "edit text" instead of "search field"}

 ### Minor, Annoying, Won’t Hinder Completion

-- {A lot of people get confused between beeswax candles and regular wax candles}
+- {Some people get confused between beeswax candles and regular wax candles}